Follow your passion for Arts — and be business savvy, too.

-You’ll take 14 business courses, giving you an in-depth understanding of accounting, management, economics, marketing, entrepreneurship, ethics, and communication.
+Through your business courses, you'll gain an in-depth understanding of accounting, management, economics, marketing, entrepreneurship, ethics, and communication.

-Complement that with an Arts major.
-Pick any one of the 23 majors we offer in humanities, social sciences, languages, fine arts, or performing arts.
-Meanwhile, you’ll still have room to round out your degree with other courses that spark your interest.
+Pick one of 23 majors in humanities, social sciences, languages, fine arts, or performing arts.
+You’ll still have room to round out your degree with courses in other areas that spark your interest.

 About Honours Arts and Business

-- Starts in first year so apply directly to this program on your application
+Starts in first year: apply directly to the Honours Arts and Business program on your application

 - Any Grade 12 U English (minimum final grade of at least 70% is required)

-- For Economics: Calculus and Vectors is recommended, however you may opt to take an introductory calculus course in first year to acquire additional background.
+- For Economics: Calculus and Vectors is also recommended, however you can choose to take a first-year calculus course to acquire additional background.

 September to December